Chanhassen, Minnesota

-Chanhassen (/ˈtʃænhæsən/ CHAN-hass-ən) is a city in Carver County, Minnesota, United States, about 15 miles (24 km) southwest of Minneapolis.
+Chanhassen (/tʃænˈhæsən/ chan-HASS-ən) is a city in Carver County, Minnesota, United States, about 15 miles (24 km) southwest of Minneapolis.
 The population was 25,947 at the 2020 census, with a 2024 estimate of 26,469.
 A small part of the city extends eastward into Hennepin County.

 An outer southwestern suburb of Minneapolis–Saint Paul, Chanhassen is one of the more recently developed cities in the region.
 Its population has grown by 123.5% since 1990.
 The city is home to the headquarters of Life Time Fitness and Prince's former estate, Paisley Park, which is now a museum.

 History

+Early settlement

+The area of the modern-day city of Chanhassen was first established in June 1852.
+The first recorded settler of Chanhassen was Joseph Vogel, along with his brothers Frank Vogel and August Vogel, who settled on Rice Marsh Lake in Chanhassen near the border of Shakopee and Eden Prairie.
+The second major settler of Chanhassen was Joseph Kessler, who settled just north of Vogel's land claim.
+In August 1852, Vogel married Kessler's daughter, Veronica Kessler, the first recorded marriage in Chanhassen.
+The first recorded death in Chanhassen was Cornelius Kirscher in 1853.
+Other regionally famous early settlers of Chanhassen include George Mayo Powers, Susan Hazeltine, Henry Martyn Lyman, Charles Galpin, and Arba Cleaveland.
+Chanhassen was settled primarily by German American immigrants who settled on farmsteads and often traded with the nearby settlements of Smithtown on Lake Minnetonka (now Minnetonka, Minnesota) to the north, and the city of Chaska, Minnesota to the south.
+The first school in Chanhassen and Carver County opened in 1855 at the residence of Susan Hazeltine near Hazeltine Lake and the Hazeltine National Golf Club.

+Namesake

+According to the Carver County Historical Society, the first recorded use of the name Chanhassen was in 1853.
+According to the article "The Northampton Colony and Chanhassen" by Charles W. Nicholas, it was not until May 11, 1858, that "Chanhassan" was chosen as the village's official name.
 "Chanhassen" comes from the Dakota word chanhasen, meaning "sugar-maple tree" (chan, tree; haza, a tree with sap).
-The northern metro area Hassan Township carried the latter morpheme of the word before it merged with Rogers to avoid confusion.
-Chanhassen merged with Chanhassen Township in 1967, bringing the population to 4,200.
+The name choice of Chanhassen is commonly attributed to Clarissa Cleaveland, Arba Cleaveland's wife.
+Similarly, the northern metro area Hassan Township carried the latter morpheme of the word before it merged with Rogers to avoid confusion.